-The Health System in Nebbi district is made of One (1) Health Sub district of Padyere:
+The Health System in Nebbi district is made of two (2) Health Sub district of Padyere and Nebbi Municipality:

 Padyere HSD has 24 Health Units comprising of two (2) hospitals, one (1) HCIV, 9 HCIII and 11 HCII.
-The private sector is poorly developed with only Shower Foundation HC III in Nebbi Town Council.
+The private sector is poorly developed with only Shower Foundation HC III in Nebbi Municipal.

 In the Public Sector we have 333 Health Workers.

 Environmental Health (Inspectorate)

-The Section is staffed with one ADHO (Environmental Health), three (3) Health Inspectors, and 35 Health Assistants, giving at least one (1) staff per Sub County.
-However we are far from the norm of 1 Health Assistant per Health Unit.
-This has led to challenges of Sanitation related diseases among others Cholera and Dysentery.
+The Section is staffed with one ADHO (Environmental Health), one (1) Health Inspector, and 19 Health Assistants, giving at least one (1) staff per Sub County.

-The health education is characterized by Staffing deficiency; with only one (1) Assistant Health Educator.
+The health education is characterized by Staffing deficiency; with no Health Educator.
 This means enough can’t be done in the area of Health Education and Promotion which is needed to reduce disease burden.

 Focus is on Health Education in the areas of: Sanitation, Family Planning, Antenatal Care and Safe Delivery, Nutrition, School Health and Immunization.